mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 last_modified_at:
 ---

 This Jekyll-based site takes longer than I'd like to build.
-What once took a few seconds now lasts over a half an hour as assets are optimized and thousands of HTML files are churned out.
+What once was a few seconds, now lasts over 30 minutes as assets are optimized and thousands of HTML files are generated.

-Inspired by Anne Tomasevich's post [Optimizing Jekyll Performance with Gulp](http://savaslabs.com/2016/10/19/optimizing-jekyll-with-gulp.html), I dug into my build process to determine what parts needed the most optimizing.
+Inspired by Anne Tomasevich's post, [**Optimizing Jekyll Performance with Gulp**](http://savaslabs.com/2016/10/19/optimizing-jekyll-with-gulp.html) --- I begun digging into my build process to find areas for improvement.

-At this time my site contained roughly:
+At the time of writing this post, my site contained roughly:

 - 1,014 images generated at different sizes.
 - 6,986 total images.
 - 1052 total documents ([991 posts](https://github.com/mmistakes/made-mistakes-jekyll/tree/master/src/_posts) / [14 pages](https://github.com/mmistakes/made-mistakes-jekyll/tree/master/src/_pages) / 3 sets of collections).
-- 535 comments stored as YAML data files.
+- [535 comments](https://github.com/mmistakes/made-mistakes-jekyll/tree/master/src/_data/comments) stored as YAML data files.

-And was built with the following Jekyll plugins: [jekyll-picture-tag][jekyll-picture-tag], [sort_name][sort_name], [jekyll-archives][jekyll-archives], [jekyll-assets][jekyll-assets], [jekyll/tagging][jekyll/tagging], [jekyll-tagging-related_posts][jekyll-tagging-related_posts], [jekyll-sitemap][jekyll-sitemap], and [jemoji][jemoji].
+And was built with the following Jekyll plugins: [jekyll-picture-tag][jekyll-picture-tag], [sort_name][sort_name], [jekyll-archives][jekyll-archives], [jekyll-assets][jekyll-assets], [jekyll/tagging][jekyll/tagging], [jekyll-tagging-related_posts][jekyll-tagging-related_posts], [jekyll-sitemap][jekyll-sitemap], [jemoji][jemoji], and [jekyll-category-post-navigation][jekyll-category-post-navigation].

-Using Jekyll's profiler flag `--profile` I measured how long the following tasks took to complete[^3-trials].
+Using Jekyll's profiler flag `--profile`, I measured how long the following tasks took to complete[^3-trials].
 Before each build I ran `jekyll clean` to wipe `_site`, `.asset-cache` and any other temporary files to keep results more consistent.

 [^3-trials]: Each task was run 3 times and averaged as the values produced by `jekyll build --profile` varied quite a bit.